Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 ### Using the encryption keys

 The next section explains the various encryption keys provided by the Legacy JSON Key Provider API.
 Each set has a different use case.
-For use with USP products [CENC](#cenc) and [Fairplay](#fairplay) encryption keys are recommended.
+For use with USP products [CENC](#cenc) and [FairPlay](#fairplay) encryption keys are recommended.
 See the Unified Streaming Integration section below for more details on how to use `mp4split` with the Legacy JSON Key Provider API.

 This section uses the Legacy JSON Key Provider API but the JSON keys retrieved from the CPIX key provider can be used in the same way.